Coop-de-gra/Sandbox/ROS SLAM Project/1st Try.md

 ### Intentions

 * SLAM using RGB-D and an Xbox 360 Kinect.
-(Another option is ORB-SLAM using Logitech Camera)
+(Another option is ORB-SLAM using Logitech Camera OR LiDAR SLAM using RPLIDAR but its $99)

 #### ROS Melodic on Pi 5